michaelrsweet/mmd/README.md

 to install it in `/usr/local` along with a man page.

+## Changes in v1.6

+The following changes were made for v1.6:

+- Fixed some parsing bugs (Issue #7)

 ## Changes in v1.5

 The following changes were made for v1.5: